NisithaNimsara/E-commerce-dataset-analyzes/README.md

-# E-commerce-dataset-analyzes
-This project analyzes a dataset of 2000 e-commerce transactions to study customer purchase behavior.
-It includes demographics, site engagement, purchase history, transaction details, and promotion usage, helping the company refine marketing strategies and optimize website design for better customer experience.
 # E-commerce Dataset Analysis

 This repository contains coursework for **Computational Mathematics**, focused on analysing an e-commerce customer purchases dataset using **R**.